 Compensation under survival actions goes to the decedent’s estate.
 In general, survival actions are meant to recover compensation for the decedent’s losses between the time of the accident and his or her death.
 Like wrongful death claims, pain and suffering are not recoverable in survival actions.
 Losses that may be recoverable include the decedent’s lost wages, medical bills, and property damage.
 Punitive damages are sometimes awarded to the estate in survival actions.

 For more than 70 years, CaseyGerry has been successfully representing people who were injured or lost loved ones as a result of someone’s careless behavior.
-If it happened to you and your family, our team of attorneys and investigators can seek justice and compensation for the losses you should not have endured.
+If it happened to you and your family, our team of workplace accident attorneys and investigators can seek justice and compensation for the losses you should not have endured.

 Our team has the resources, experience, and state-of-the-art investigative techniques to succeed.
 Two full-time investigators conduct thorough evaluations of every case we handle.
 They review construction contracts to determine fault.
 When appropriate, we work with consultants to help examine the site to uncover the hazards that led to the incident.
-Our attorneys seek maximum compensation for our clients’ medical bills, lost wages, and other losses to bring them the care, security, and comfort they deserve.
+Our San Diego work injury attorneys seek maximum compensation for our clients’ medical bills, lost wages, and other losses to bring them the care, security, and comfort they deserve.